A

 the downstairs bedroom, were made to match by a furniture crafter in

 Atlanta.
-Brenda Hutcheson intentionally left the cabin's windows
+Intentionally left bare were the cabin's windows

 dormer window in the living room lend a similar effect.
 "I